eighty20results/e20r-payment-warning-pmpro/readme.txt

 If you sponsor the development of gateway support you will receive forum support for the lifespan of this plugin, plus a lifetime license key for one website of yours for all available and future plugin features.

 = Changelog =

+== v1.9.7 ==

+* ENHANCEMENT: Added array_isnt_empty() function which returns true if the array contains values (can still fail an '! empty()' call)
+* ENHANCEMENT: Simplify placeholder text for license input
+* BUG FIX: Problems when activating or managing multiple licenses from different plugin entities at the same time.
+* BUG FIX: Extra slashes in Subject
+* BUG FIX: Support new argument for e20r-license-add-new-licenses filter
+* BUG FIX: Would fail to save/activate valid licenses in certain situations

 == v1.9.6 ==